Flannchad Ua hEolais

 Flannchad Ua hEolais (fl.
-1101) was a twelfth century scribe and scholar at the abbey of Durrow, County Offaly.
+1101) was a twelfth century scribe and scholar at Durrow Abbey of Durrow, County Offaly, Ireland.
 He was likely born, and lived his childhood, at Conmaicne Réin, present day southern County Leitrim.
-Flannchad moved to County Offaly in adult life to become a scriba (scribe) at Durrow Monastery.
+Flannchad moved to County Offaly in adult life to become a scriba (scribe) at Durrow Abbey.

 Life

 Flannchad was a scholar and scribe at Durrow, County Offaly.
 He wrote a document on a blank verso of the Book of Durrow.
 The text, in Irish and Latin, describes a resolution for some unrecorded dispute, supposedly agreed during the reign of Muirchertach Ua Briain as high king of Ireland.
 That suggests Flannchad was active circa 1101AD.
 Flannchad was probably buried at Durrow monastery.